AlistairCurd/PERPL-Python3/README.md

 ## DATA

-Test data for this software, or examples with which the software can be used, can be found at [https://bitbucket.org/apcurd/perpl_test_data](https://bitbucket.org/apcurd/perpl_test_data).
+The original test data for this software, or examples with which the software can be used, can be found at [https://bitbucket.org/apcurd/perpl_test_data](https://bitbucket.org/apcurd/perpl_test_data).
 These files are:

 * *ACTN2-Affimer_PERPL-relpos_200.0filter_len2440488.pkl*